 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-Instead of the harissa paste you can make your own powdered spice blend (recipe is in the Notes section of the recipe below).
+Instead of the harissa paste you can opt for a powdered spice blend (recipe is in the Notes section of the recipe below).

 If you are making your own spice blends, it does make a difference to buy the spices as whole seeds, give them a quick toast in a dry frying pan and then grind fresh in a coffee grinder.
 You will definitely notice the difference.